mrkkrp/markkarpov.com/tutorial/megaparsec.md

 `hidden` is useful when it is desirable to make error messages less noisy.
-For example, when parsing a programming language it is a good idea to drop “expecting white space” messages because usually there may be white space after each token anyway.
+For example, when parsing a programming language it is a good idea to drop “expecting white space” messages, because there can usually be white space after each token anyway.

-*EXERCISE: Finishing the `pUri` parser is left as an exercise for the reader, now that all the tools that are necessary for this have been explained.*
+*EXERCISE: Now that all the necessary tools have been explained, finishing the `pUri` parser is left as an exercise for the reader.*

 ## Running a parser

-We explored in details how to construct parsers, but we haven't inspected the functions that allow us to run them, except for `parseTest`.
+We explored in detail how to construct parsers, but we haven't looked at the functions that allow us to run them, except for `parseTest`.

-Traditionally, the “default” function to run a parser from your program has been `parse`.
+Traditionally, the “default” function for running a parser from your program has been `parse`.
 But `parse` is actually a synonym for `runParser`:

 ```haskell
 runParser